silviucpp/tls_bench/README.md

 - I didn't tested `etls` because requires a new compiler than the one available on Ubuntu 14.04
 - As you already might notice my system is using an `openssl` version newer than the one that comes with the distribution
 - It's very surprising that on Linux (I tested 3 different machines) the performances are so bad for `p1_tls` and `fast_tls`.
 CPU it's 100 % on all cores but most probaly problem is somewhere in how OpenSSL is used.
 I also tried them compiled with `BoringSSL` and results were the same.
-Didn't digged yet to see why
+I suspected a problem with `gen_tcp` (both beeing based on this), but benchmarking `gen_tcp` had pretty good results, over 4.3 GB/s

 Notes
 -----------